boxysean/ToyDrumMachine/README.md

 About
 =====

-MaxMSP5 patch and Arduino sketch for the toy drum machine [Reid Bingham]() circuit bend and we sequenced.
+MaxMSP5 patch and Arduino sketch for the toy drum machine [Reid Bingham]() circuit bent and we sequenced.

-Made at [Monthly Music Hackathon](http://monthlymusichackathon.org/about) in NYC.
+Made at [Monthly Music Hackathon](http://monthlymusichackathon.org/about) in NYC on July 28, 2012.

 [Video of toy in action](http://www.telly.com/H1EEY)